Background

 How do dreams of jobs related to the type of dream it is?

-Dreams of jobs are more related to sad dreams than dreams in general.
+Job dreams are more related to vivid dreams than dreams in general.
 They are less related to lucid dreams, less related to nightmares, and less related to sleep paralysis.

 less than usual